What is Elasticity?

 Elasticity measures the sensitivity of change of one variable in response to another, causal variable.
 We call variables that respond drastically to change as ‘elastic’, and ones that don’t respond a lot as ‘inelastic’.

 How do we calculate elasticity?
 Let’s steal a page from your high school Econ 101 textbook.
-You can calculate the elasticity of a variable by taking the absolute value of the percentage change in quantity over the percentage change in price.
+You can calculate the elasticity of a variable by dividing the percentage change in quantity by the percentage change in price.

 Examples of Elasticity